Gifted Support Services

 - Parent ratings of gifted characteristics

 Following the evaluation, all evaluation team members receive copies of the Gifted Written Report.
-If a student is determined to be mentally gifted, the Gifted Multidisciplinary Team is invited to participate in a meeting to develop a Gifted Individual Education Plan (GIEP).
+If a student is determined to be mentally gifted, the Gifted Multidisciplinary Team, including parents/guardians, are invited to participate in a meeting to develop a Gifted Individual Education Plan (GIEP).
 The GIEP outlines gifted services and specially designed instruction that will be provided for the student.
 GIEP teams meet annually to discuss student progress.

 Gifted Support Services